A Portrait of the Reverend William Beele

 William Beele (1704-1757) was appointed a naval chaplain in 1727 and he was stationed at Devonport where this portrait was painted.

-He is shown half-length, framed by an oval-shaped stone niche which creates the illusion that we encounter him by chance.
+He is shown half-length, framed by an oval-shaped stone niche.
 The artist has slightly enlarged the sitter’s features, increasing the work’s expressive power.

 Reynolds painted this portrait before his trip to Italy (1749-52), in the earliest stages of a highly successful career which included the presidency of the Royal Academy.